bnagy/heroides-paper/README.md

 ## UPDATE (Jan 13, 2023): Published Version

 The peer reviewed version of this paper has now been published in Digital Scholarship in the Humanities (OUP) and in most cases you should prefer the [published version](https://doi.org/10.1093/llc/fqac098).
+If you want access and don't have it through your institution feel free to contact me. :)

 ## Citation